idank/holykeebs-docs/guides/keyboard/keyball/index.md

 Most of the general purpose [Buyer's Guide](../../buyers-guide/index.md) applies to Keyball lineup of keyboards as well, it stands out in a few ways described below.

 First, it's worth noting that our Keyball differ from the one sold by Yushakobo / Shirogane Lab.
 In terms of cosmetics, we use black PCBs, different thickness acrylic plates and different M2 screws.
-Additionally, we use Sea-Picro.
+Additionally, we use RP2040 controllers with ample storage so firmware size is not an issue.
 The rest is identical.

 ### 34mm Trackball